halo-neuroscience/api-docs/source/index.md

     "end_time": "2015-06-11T12:25:23.800Z"
   }
 ```
-This endpoint should include the Authorization Bearer header that
+(NOT IMPLEMENTED YET) - This endpoint should include the Authorization Bearer header that
 includes the user token.
 If online, this can be submitted immediately without
 an end_time upon session start, and then the end_time can be updated via the PUT request.
 If the stimulation was performed offline and the logging is being reported via an offline queue,